BrianPulfer/ML-Tech-Cheatsheet/.github/README.md

 ### Devops
 Applications can be hosted on a number of services.
 [Heroku](https://www.heroku.com/), [DigitalOcean](https://www.digitalocean.com/), [AWS](https://aws.amazon.com/), [Google Cloud](https://cloud.google.com/) and [Microsoft Azure](https://azure.microsoft.com/en-us) are among the most popular solutions.

+## Bonus 🎁

+Here's a few things that are not really ML-related but that I use in my work environment and find that need to be mentioned.

+[Gnome-look.org](https://www.gnome-look.org) offers a variety of themes for Linux machines.
+My personal favourite is the [orchit gtk theme](https://www.gnome-look.org/p/1357889).

+[Iriun](https://iriun.com/) allows to use an iPhone or iPad as a webcam for a Linux or Windows machine, while [UxPlay](https://github.com/antimof/UxPlay) allows to do screen-mirroring of iPhone and iPad devices.
+Both are super useful for presentations, meetings, recording videos and so on.

+[Notion](https://notion.so) is possibly the best note-taking app out there.
+Full stop.

+[Clockify](https://clockify.me/) allows you to track the time spent on different projects.
+It is useful to stay aware of your productivity.

+A few very helpful chrome extensions are: [NordPass](https://nordpass.com), [Acrobat Reader](https://chrome.google.com/webstore/detail/adobe-acrobat-pdf-edit-co/efaidnbmnnnibpcajpcglclefindmkaj), and [Grammarly](https://www.grammarly.com/grammar-check).